gruntwork-io/helm-kubernetes-services/examples/k8s-service-nginx/README.md

 ## Setting up your Kubernetes cluster: Minikube

-In this guide, we will use `minikube` as our Kubernetes cluster to deploy Tiller to.
+In this guide, we will use `minikube` as our Kubernetes cluster.
 Minikube is an official tool maintained by the Kubernetes community to be able to provision and run Kubernetes locally your machine.
 By having a local environment you can have fast iteration cycles while you develop and play with Kubernetes before deploying to production.
 You can learn more about Minikube in [the official docs](https://kubernetes.io/docs/setup/minikube/).

 To setup `minikube`: